YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-Make manage and account it's own section, with Layout added programatically from appSettings?
+Make login and front end account have layout from appSettings?
 Or have a settings section and from there?

 Make the single edit media much better and have an extended content editor which saves to extended content Paths (For breadcrumbs etc...) - Think about what happens if a page is moved